syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Getting-Started.md

 To quickly get started with the .NET Word (DOCIO) Library, please check out this video:
 {% youtube "https://www.youtube.com/watch?v=ptbMtxIv3CY" %}

-In this page, you can see how to create a simple Word document by using Essential DocIO’s API.
+In this page, you can see how to create a simple Word document by using Essential&reg; DocIO’s API.
 For creating and manipulating a Word document, the following assemblies are required to be referenced in your application.

 <table>
 <thead>